fgsake/checkout/README.md

 To create a development environment, you'll need to install [VirtualBox](https://www.virtualbox.org/wiki/Downloads), and [Vagrant](https://www.vagrantup.com/docs/installation/).
 (See links for downloads and installation instructions).

+If you're using macOS, you should probably install Vagrant using Homebrew, not their installer.
+The bundled cURL seems to cause issues for some.
+(See https://github.com/mitchellh/vagrant/issues/5016#issuecomment-260065012)

 VirtualBox allows you to run virtual machines on your host operating system.
 Vagrant is a convenient way to distribute a virtual machine image that is set up with all of the necessary tools for development.